 Which style of table layout should be used?

-The edit mode for views can be reached in two ways:
+The edit mode for views can be accessed in two ways:

-From the sidebar element Views via the button.
-Here you can create completely new views with , or customise existing ones with :
+In the menu Display > Customize view.
+There you can create completely new views with , or customise existing ones with :